Rescue of Jews by Catholics during the Holocaust: Vatican diplomats

 Andrea Cassulo served as Papal nuncio in Romania during the period of World War II.
 While the country was never occupied by Nazi Germany, the regime of Marshall Ion Antonescu aligned itself with Hitler, and assisted the Nazi Holocaust.

 Cassulo has been honoured as Righteous among the Nations by Yad Vashem.
 In his study of the rescuers of Jews, Gilbert wrote that, Cassulo "appealed directly to Marshall Antonescu to limit the deportations [of Jews to Nazi concentration camps] planned for the summer of 1942.
 His appeal was ignored; hundreds of thousands of Romanian Jews were transported to Transnistria."

 Angelo Roncalli advised the Pope of Jewish concentration camps in Romanian occupied Transnistria.
-The Pope protested to the Romanian government and authorised for funds to be sent to the camps.
+The Pope protested to the Romanian government and authorized for funds to be sent to the camps.

-In 1944, the Chief Rabbi of Bucharest praised the work of Cassulo and the Pope on behalf of Romania's Jews: "the generous assistance of the Holy See ... was decisive and salutary.
+In 1944, the Chief Rabbi of Bucharest praised the work of Cassulo and the Pope on behalf of Romania's Jews: "the generous assistance of the Holy See... was decisive and salutary.
 It is not easy for us to find the right words to express the warmth and consolation we experienced because of the concern of the supreme Pontiff, who offered a large sum to relieve the sufferings of deported Jews — sufferings which had been pointed out to him by you after your visit to Transnistria.
 The Jews of Romania will never forget these facts of historic importance."